 My first thought was, “No, your dog doesn’t need powdered sugar or butter!”
 Dogs do not need things sweetened up!
 They are happy with peanut butter alone.

-When you buy peanut butter for your dog, make sure it is the natural kind (with oil separation).
-No sugar or xylitol.
+When you buy peanut butter for your dog, make sure it is the natural kind (with oil separation)—no sugar or xylitol.
 Obviously, your dog should not have chocolate either.
-This recipe uses Chatfield’s Carob Powder.
+This Peanut Butter Buckeyes Recipe uses Chatfield’s Carob Powder.
 Carob is a member of the pea family, not cocoa.

-This recipe could not be easier.
-It has three ingredients (four if you count water, but who does?) and it’s very quick — take it from someone who has a three month old!
+This Peanut Butter Buckeyes recipe could not be easier.
+It has three ingredients (four if you count water, but who does?), and it’s very quick — take it from someone who has a three-month-old!
 As you can see, Clem was a little too cool for the camera, but she ate the treats with gusto!

 1/2 c. natural peanut butter